karlnapf/shogun-wiki/Google-Summer-of-Code-2016-Projects.md

 ## Other ideas:
-We are also open for your ideas: If you have a cool idea for an application, collaboration with another project, let us know!
+We are also open for your ideas: If you have a cool idea for an application or collaboration with another project, let us know! **To add** your project, please create a new wiki page for each project that you describe.
+Name them as "GSoC_2016_project_XXX" etc. Here is a [template](GSoC_project_template).

  * Cool pipelines:
    * A kaggle pipeline for supervised prediction.